 H62 | ~62% Copper, 38% Zinc | Higher corrosion resistance, better ductility, better for bending |

-Both are free-cutting brass and both belong to the CuZn series of brass alloys and both are readily available as rounds, plates, and bars for CNC turning and CNC milling.
+Both are free-cutting brass and both belong to the CuZn series of brass alloys, and both are readily available as rounds, plates, and bars for CNC turning and CNC milling.

 Interested in learning more?
 Visit our Brass CNC Machining page for full capabilities.